DiLyHet/Kyiv-airport-project/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a Pull Request.

+## Author
+This project was created by Lydia Hetmanova.

 ```